MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/insider/deploy/office-deployment-tool.md

 ### I don’t want a device to be on Microsoft 365 Insider anymore.
 What do I do?

-Follow the same steps as when you [change an existing installation of Office to Microsoft 365 Insider](#change-an-existing-office-installation-to-microsoft-365-insider).
+Follow the same steps as when you [change an existing installation of Microsoft 365 Apps to Microsoft 365 Insider](#change-an-existing-microsoft-365-apps-installation-to-microsoft-365-insider).
 In the configuration.xml file, set the value of the Channel attribute to the channel that you want to change to.

 For example, if you want the device to change to Monthly Enterprise Channel, use a configuration.xml file with the following text.